-For the first time, we are using an Unmanned Aerial System (UAS), a hexacopter, to collect photographs of the endangered Cook Inlet beluga whale to estimate the length of individual whales and learn more about why it has been slow to recover despite many efforts to help it.
+For the first time, we are using an Uncrewed Aerial System (UAS), a hexacopter, to collect photographs of the endangered Cook Inlet beluga whale to estimate the length of individual whales and learn more about why it has been slow to recover despite many efforts to help it.

 The Cook Inlet watershed stretches some 50,000 square miles.
 At its mouth is the most populated city in Alaska, Anchorage, Alaska.
 As a result, the inlet is a pretty busy place.